Free City of Danzig: Territory

+Its tripoint is the city of Marienburg, now Malbork.
+The Nogat River formed the boundary between German East Prussia and the Free City of Danzig (Gdańsk).

-Polish rights declared by Treaty of Versailles
+Polish rights declared by the Treaty of Versailles

-The Free City was to be represented abroad by Poland and was to be in a customs union with it.
+The Free City was to be represented abroad by Poland and be in a customs union.
 The German railway line that connected the Free City with newly created Poland was to be administered by Poland, as were all rail lines in the territory of the Free City.
-On November 9, 1920, a convention that provided for the Presence of a Polish diplomatic representative in Danzig was signed between the Polish government and the Danzig authorities.
-In article 6, the Polish government undertook not to conclude any international agreements regarding Danzig without previous consultation with the Free City's government.
+On November 9, 1920, a convention was signed between the Polish government and the Danzig authorities, providing for a Polish diplomatic representative in Danzig.
+In Article 6, the Polish government undertook not to conclude any international agreements regarding Danzig without first consulting the government of the Free City.

-A separate Polish post office was established, besides the existing municipal one.
+A separate Polish post office was established in addition to the existing municipal one.

 League of Nations High Commissioners

 Unlike Mandatory territories, which were entrusted to member countries, the Free City of Danzig (like the Territory of the Saar Basin) remained directly under the authority of the League of Nations.
-Representatives of various countries took on the role of High Commissioner:
+Representatives from various countries assumed the role of High Commissioner:

-The League of Nations refused to let the city-state use the term of Hanseatic City as part of its official name; this referred to Danzig's long-lasting membership in the Hanseatic League.
+The League of Nations refused to allow the city-state to use Hanseatic City as part of its official name, referring to Danzig's long-standing membership in the Hanseatic League.